How to Claim a EuroMillions Prize

 |Amount Won||How to Claim|

-Methods of claiming non-cash prizes, such as those awarded on Mega Friday draws, will be detailed in the specific rules created for the individual draw.
+Methods of redeeming non-cash prizes, such as those awarded on Mega Week draws, will be detailed in the specific rules created for the individual draw.